Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-cluster_setup.markdown

 * `XAP_LOOKUP_GROUPS` - This property is used to discover XAP components across the network.

-* `XAP_GSC_OPTIONS` - Set this value based on the size of the JVM that is required to run your InsightEdge-based application.
+* `XAP_GSC_OPTIONS` - Set this value based on the size of the JVMs that will host the Processing Unit instances.
+For example, you can configure the amount of memory required as `-Xmx5g -Xms5g`.